santhoshse7en/imdby/README.md

-# IMDb
+# imbpy

-**IMDb** is a Python package useful to retrieve and manage the data of the [IMDb](https://www.imdb.com/) movie database about movies, people, characters and companies.
+**imdby** is a Python package useful to retrieve and manage the data of the [IMDb](https://www.imdb.com/) movie database about movies, people, characters and companies.

 ## Main features